evlaV/steamos-atomupd/README.md

 bit slow to start.

 **Client**

+Check how the client behave when there's no network, possibly add some test cases?

 In the client request, we should add a bit more details.
 What comes to mind at the moment: